 The paintings shown here are currently available for purchase.
 Most works are framed in four-inch traditional gold frames.
 Mahogany drop-box style frames constructed at my family's New Hampshire wood shop are available on some works for an additional charge.
-Please contact the galleries directly for purchasing options.

 Just Grand: Paris, Venice, New York City, and the Grand Canyon

 Venice and Italy